Generic Name: Naratriptan hydrochloride

 How Supplied/Storage and Handling

-Naratriptan tablets, USP containing 2.5 mg of Naratriptan (base) as the hydrochloride salt.
-Naratriptan tablets, USP, 2.5 mg, are green, round shaped, biconvex, film-coated tablets debossed with “437” on one side and plain on the other side.
+Naratriptan Tablets USP, 2.5 mg, are green colored, capsule shaped, film-coated tablets debossed with “N” on one side and “2.5” on the other side are supplied as:

 Patient Counseling Information